 In addition to its core deposit base, the Bank maintains a portfolio of marketable assets that can be readily liquidated in the event of an unforeseen interruption of cash flows.
 Additional funding may be secured from the interbank market by tapping the Bank's credit facilities.
-Further, the Bank maintains with the BSP statutory reserves on its non-FCDU deposits.

 Liquidity risk control entails primarily the setting of risk limits, which define management's tolerance for liquidity risk.
 Specifically, limits are set on the maximum cumulative outflow and level of interbank borrowings.
 Liquidity risk is also monitored through the use of liquidity ratios.
 One of the more important liquidity ratios is the ratio of net liquid assets to total deposits.
 Net liquid assets consist of the sum of cash, due from BSP, due from other banks, interbank loans receivable, financial assets at FVTPL, financial assets at FVOCI, and investment securities at amortized cost with remaining maturities of less than one month, less derivative liabilities and interbank borrowings.
-The ratios for the year 2021 and 2020 were as follows:
+The ratios for the year 2022 and 2021 were as follows:

-2021 2020
+2022 2021

-December 31 29.6% 40.0%
+December 31 16.4% 29.6%

-Average during the year 34.6% 30.8%
+Average during the year 19.8% 34.6%

-Highest 40.7% 40.0%
+Highest 23.9% 40.7%

-Lowest 29.6% 18.6%
+Lowest 16.4% 29.6%